sgidevnet/sgug-rse/contributing.md

 ## Packages - Adding/Porting A New Package

-1) You may choose to port yoru package outside of rpmbuild, it can easier to do the patching there before tackling the `.spec` build file
+1) You may choose to port your package outside of rpmbuild, it can easier to do the patching there before tackling the `.spec` build file

 2) Check fedora fc31 if the package exists, pull the latest source RPM